Kylebrown9/EFunge/README.md

 and then based on the command updating its position, direction, stack, and the space itself.
 To learn more about Befunge 93 see [this page](https://esolangs.org/wiki/Befunge) on esolangs.org.

+## EFunge design

+### Issues with Befunge 93

+The main issues with using Befunge 93 for practical programming tasks are that it
+ * does not standard process facilities like
+   * command-line argument access
+   * creating arbitrary file descriptors / streams
+   * reading from and writing to arbitrary streams
+   * sub-processing
+ * it allows self modification of code, which makes code review difficult
+ * it uses signed numbers for its stack cells (see [Signed Numbers Considered Harmful](im_not_actually_serious_this_isnt_a_thing.com))

+### Issues with Funge 98

+Funge 98 expands Befunge 93 significantly and adds features that make it a very capable programming language.
+However, it does so at the cost of a significantly more complex language and compiler.
+The fingerprinting system does achieve the desired goal, but doesn't create readable code and easy extensibility.

+### EFunge design philosophy

+TODO

+### EFunge changes from Funge 98

+TODO
+* Removal of the "p" put command
+* Addition of the "c" call command

-## Running befunge-exec
+## Running EFunge interpreter

-Currently befunge-exec can only be run in an interactive mode from the command line.
+Currently EFunge can only be run in an interactive mode from the command line.

 When it is run you will be prompted to name a file in the programs directory.
 This name should not include the .b93 file extension.